-The Rule of St Benedict was written some 1,500 years ago for religious communities in an age very different from what we know today.
-Yet the wisdom of The Rule remains a clear and practical guide for modern day life and the complexities of 21st century living.
+Although the Rule of St Benedict was written some 1,500 years ago for religious communities, it is a clear and practical guide for the complexities of 21st century living.
 Within our Benedictine ethos we discover how to structure community living which enables the individual to find personal strength, success and contentment whilst also establishing a genuinely supportive environment.

 "Pupils' courteous and caring behaviour towards others, and their sensitive spiritual awareness of the world around them, reflect well their appreciation of the ethos of the Benedictine community."
 ISI Inspection 2017.

-Pupils and staff are able to derive inspiration from our Ten Values for a Benedictine way of life:
+Pupils and staff are able to derive inspiration from our Ten Values:

 - Community – we grow as individuals through a life of inter-dependence